mozilla-extensions/fingerprinting-protection-debugger/README.md

 ### Test it locally

 To test the extension locally, you need at least Firefox 128.0a1 version.
 Checkout package.json for defined scripts.
 Ideally, you would run `npm run watch-popup` and `npm run watch-ext` during development/testing.
+Note that [src/api.mjs](src/api.mjs) is not updated automatically.
+While web-ext supports it,

-### Disabled Targets
+### Disabled targets

 Currently, two targets are disabled: